-Just like a car, an iPhones value starts to drop as soon as you walk it out of the Apple Store.
-How much the price drops depends on a myriad of factors like how old the model is, cosmetic condition, network, storage capacity etc. All these factors can make trying to figure out a fair selling or buying price almost impossible for the average iPhone owner.
+Just like a car, an iPhone’s value starts to drop as soon as you walk it out of the Apple Store.
+How much the price drops depends on a myriad of factors like its cosmetic condition, network, storage capacity, how old the model is, and more.
+All these factors can make trying to figure out a fair selling or buying price almost impossible for the average iPhone owner.
 Luckily, you don’t have to.

-We’re publishing our real, actual pricing data for every iPhone model and updating it monthly.
-We spend thousands of dollars every month for our trained pricing analysts to pinpoint these prices and we’re giving you that data for free.
+Each month, we’ll be publishing our real, actual pricing data for every iPhone model.
+Consider this your iPhone’s TMV (True Market Value), or any other related acronym you can think of.
+We spend thousands of dollars each month for our trained pricing analysts to pinpoint these values.
+And fortunately for you, you’ll get to see it all for free.

 Why would we do that?
-We’re hoping that out of the thousands of readers who visit this page that a small percentage of them will decide they want to sell their iPhone to us.
+Well, we’re hoping that, out of the thousands of readers who visit this page, some small percentage of them will decide they want to sell their iPhone to us.
 How’s that for transparency?

-The true market value of pre-owned/used iPhones in the United States.
+The fair market value of pre-owned/used iPhones in the United States.